TrackingLaboratory/tracklab/README.md

   - person re-identification

 ## Documentation
-You can find the documentation in the docs/ folder.
+You can find the documentation at [https://trackinglaboratory.github.io/tracklab/](https://trackinglaboratory.github.io/tracklab/) or in the docs/ folder.
 After installing, you can run `make html` inside this folder to get an html version of the documentation.

 ## Installation guide[^1]